Table of contents

 Similar to other experiences, like drive-throughs and drive-ins, QR codes are making a comeback.

 You might be familiar with QR codes from when they first became popular around 2010.
 When they first emerged, businesses had high hopes they would be rapidly adopted by customers to make interacting with a business or website quick and easy.
-They didn’t have the immediate adoption that was initially expected, and seemed to fade away.
+They didn’t have the immediate adoption in the United States that was initially expected, and seemed to fade away.
 But across the globe, QR codes were steadily gaining popularity and having success in the restaurant industry.
 With the pandemic accelerating the need for contactless options, QR codes are having a resurgence.
+In fact, 45% of restaurants surveyed for Square’s Future of Restaurants report now offer QR codes or URL menu access, with 47% of those restaurants saying they’re very likely to completely forgo physical menus.

 The scannable black-and-white squares can be held up to a smartphone camera and instantly open a link or webpage— in this case a digital restaurant menu.
 By placing unique QR codes at customers’ ordering touchpoints — tables, parking spaces, kiosks — customers can scan a code with their phone to launch a restaurant’s ordering page and place their order directly.